-Emi MacLean is a senior staff attorney at the ACLU of Northern California where she focuses on criminal justice litigation.
+Emi MacLean is a Senior Staff Attorney for the Criminal Justice Program at the ACLU of Northern California where she focuses on criminal justice litigation.

 Previously Emi served as a deputy public defender at the San Francisco Office of the Public Defender where she represented noncitizens in removal proceedings and litigated Zepeda Rivas v.
 Jennings, a federal constitutional challenge to conditions of confinement during the COVID pandemic.